lowRISC/opentitan/doc/ug/github_notes.md

 If the change is an attempted fix that has not yet had confirmation from verification engineers, it should not close the related issue.
 In this case, write `Related to #nn` in the commit message rather than `Fixes #nn`.

+The commit message will end with a "Signed-off-by" line inserted by `git` due to using the `-s` option to `git commit`.
+Adding this line certifies you agree to the statement in [CONTRIBUTING.md](https://github.com/lowRISC/opentitan/blob/master/CONTRIBUTING.md), indicating your contribution is made under our Contributor License Agreement.

 When you have finished everything locally (it is good practice to do a status check to ensure things are clean) you can push your branch (eg